simolus3/drift/docs/pages/docs/Generation options/index.md

 - `spellfix1`: Assumes that the [spellfix1](https://www.sqlite.org/spellfix1.html)
   module is available.
 Note that this is not the case for most sqlite3 builds, including the ones shipping with `sqlite3_flutter_libs`.
+- `geopoly`: Assumes that the [geopoly](https://www.sqlite.org/geopoly.html)
+  module is available.
+Note that this is not the case for most sqlite3 builds, including the ones shipping with `sqlite3_flutter_libs`.

 ### Known custom functions